apivideo/apivideo.github.io/_posts/2020-04-07-browserLiveStream.md

 slug:
 ---

-## Live Streaming a video using just the browser

 The tech world has been pivoting to being ‘video-first’ for several years, with many companies being 100% remote,and everyone communicating digitally.
 This spring, the rest of the world was involuntarily thrown into not just “video-first” but “video-only.”
 Schools, universities, and millions of companies are being forced to quickly embrace video as their primary means of communication.

 While there are many tools that can be used for video streaming - wouldn’t it be great if we could just use our browser?
 We at [api.video](https://api.video) wanted to show that it was possible!
 In this post, we will walk you through the steps to start streaming right form your browser!